audiopixel/pixelmixer/README.md

 ## Participate ##

-Please feel free to use this API in your projects.
-If you have any problems, suggestions, or ideas on how to improve this API, or want to help build new features let us know - better yet fork the code and take a stab at it yourself.
-We encourage you to experiment with these techniques.
+Feel free to use this API in your projects.
+If you have any problems, suggestions, or ideas on how to improve this API contact us.
+We encourage you to experiment with these techniques, fork the code and try things out, and we welcome new contributors.

 We are also seeking beta testers, especially if you have lighting fixtures or other hardware to play with.